-1. accounting is not required.
-2. \square No external disclosures are made from the system to agencies, organizations, or individuals external to Treasury.
+1. ☐ The records are not maintained in a system of records subject to the Privacy Act, so an accounting is not required.
+2. \boxtimes No external disclosures are made from the system to agencies, organizations, or individuals external to Treasury.
 3. \Box The Privacy Act system of records maintained in the system or by the project is exempt from the requirement to make the accounting available to the individual named in the record.
 4. ☐ The Privacy Act system of records maintained in the system or by the project is not exempt from the requirement to make the accounting available to the individual named in the record and a log is maintained regularly.
 The log is maintained for at least five years and includes the date, nature, and purpose of each disclosure (not including intra-agency disclosures and FOIA disclosures) of a record to any person or to another agency (outside of Treasury) and the name and address of the person or agency to whom the disclosure is made.

-The Privacy Act system of records maintained in the system or by the project are not exempt from the requirement to make the accounting available to the individual named in the record.
+5. ☐ The Privacy Act system of records maintained in the system or by the project are not exempt from the requirement to make the accounting available to the individual named in the record.
 A log is not maintained regularly but is capable of being constructed in a reasonable amount of time upon request.
 The information necessary to reconstruct the log (i.e., date, nature, and purpose of each disclosure) is maintained for at least five years.